Breadcrumbs

 These regions were chosen because they are three distinctly different areas of the country with different audiences.

-- are collaborative research projects that have scientific or technological value, pedagogical rigour (quality teaching and learning) and resonate with the community;
+- had scientific or technological value, pedagogical rigour (quality teaching and learning) and that resonated with the community;

-- engage students, kura, schools, businesses, Māori collectives and organisations, and community-based organisations with science and technology professionals;
+- engaged students, kura, schools, businesses, Māori collectives and organisations, and community-based organisations with science and technology professionals;

-- offer researchers opportunities to become involved in locally relevant lines of enquiry, where high-quality scientific or technological outputs can be created through harnessing the local knowledge and contribution of citizens;
+- offered researchers opportunities to become involved in locally relevant lines of enquiry, where high-quality scientific or technological outputs could be created through harnessing the local knowledge and contribution of citizens;

-- offer inspiring and relevant learning and development opportunities for science and technology teachers and students; and
+- offered inspiring and relevant learning and development opportunities for science and technology teachers and students; and

-- engage learners and participants beyond the school/kura community to reach parents, whānau and wider communities.
+- engaged learners and participants beyond the school/kura community to reach parents, whānau and wider communities.

 For more information